 The wireless technology in the silent cabin could only save 705 passengers, including women and children.
 Compromised lives were called for by the Radio Act of 1912, passed by Congress, which required improved technology and safer radio equipment, licensed operators, and different ways to respond to warning signals.

-According to news reports, the RMS Titanic Inc. company, which has the exclusive rights to Titanic’s artifacts, wants to reclaim the best wireless technology of that time.
+According to news reports, the RMS Titanic Inc. company, which has exclusive rights to Titanic’s artifacts, wants to reclaim the best wireless technology of that time.
 This wireless radio brought a revolution in radio technology apart from saving hundreds of lives.

-9. First World War and American Radio History
+9. First World War

 Radio was introduced much later in the First World War.
-By 1917, the radios used were heavy with an antenna causing the danger of being spotted by the enemy.
+By 1917, the radios used were heavy with an antenna, causing the danger of being spotted by the enemy.

 10. Radio’s Connection with America